nrbnlulu/strawberry-django-auth/docs/settings.md

 ### ALLOW\_PASSWORDLESS\_REGISTRATION

-> Whether to allow registration with no password
+> Whether to allow registration with no password.

 ### JWT\_SECRET\_KEY

-> key used to sign the JWT token.
+> Key used to sign the JWT token.

 ### JWT\_ALGORITHM